julilien/LabelRelaxation/README.md

 # From Label Smoothing to Label Relaxation

-A (Tensorflow 2) implementation of the novel *label relaxation* approach as presented in the corresponding paper "From Label Smoothing to Label Relaxation"  submitted at NeurIPS 2020.
+A (Tensorflow 2) implementation of the novel *label relaxation* approach as presented in the corresponding paper "From Label Smoothing to Label Relaxation" submitted to AAAI 2021.

 ## Requirements